alexander-morris/uport-nodejs-example/README.md

 If you already had nodejs installed and need it updated, make sure to `sudo apt-get update && sudo apt-get upgrade`.
 Otherwise a `sudo apt-get install nodejs npm` should be sufficient.

-*On Ubuntu / Debian engines, there are minor issues with more recent versions of Gulp.
-To be safe, use package-old.json on these OS.*

-`sudo mv package-old.json package.json`

 ### Mac
 `brew install node`